-Photo 13.3.
-Remigiusz Maciupa - leader of the Fantasy Village.
+Photo 13.2.
+Fantasy Village in Kuńkowce.
 Photo by Anna Mazurek-Kusiak and sword, the world of fiction and fairy tales, but against the backdrop of medieval Poland.
 The village is based on novels such as "The Lord of the Rings" and "The Hobbit", a series of short stories and novels about The Witcher, fairy tales by the Brothers Grimm, and Polish legends and fairy tales, among others.
 Visitors to the village can see a network of fortifications with a palisade, towers, and ramparts, a defensive fort with a castellation, an inn (Photo 13.4), a bathhouse, a blacksmith shop, a stable, and ten medieval huts.
 Campfire gazebos are also available.